Soll - slopes

-The Ski Welt is the largest linked ski area in Austria.
-In addition to Söll it covers eight villages – Going, Ellmau, Scheffau, Itter, Hopfgarten Brixen and Westendorf – with Kelchsau also on the lift pass although not linked by lift.
+In addition to Soll, the vast Ski Welt includes the skiing of Going, Ellmau, Scheffau, Itter, Hopfgarten, Brixen and Westendorf – with Kelchsau also on the lift pass although not linked by lift.
+Via Westendorf, it is possible to access the skiing of Kitzbuhel, using a short bus transfer.

 The majority of the runs in this area are marked red – but the Ski Welt does tend to overgrade runs.
 They would be blue in many other areas.